Tourenathan-G5organisation/SiliCompressor/README.md

 Credit
 --------
-This image compressor part of this project is inspired from [Void Canvas] blog from which the core part of the compressor was done.
+The image compressor part of this project is inspired from [Void Canvas] blog from which the core part of the compressor was done.
+For the Video Compression part of this project, credit goes to [Jorge E. Hernandez (@lalongooo)] whose codes was used for the core part of the video compressor module.

 Usage
 --------